TypeFox/open-collaboration-tools/packages/open-collaboration-vscode/README.md

 <img src="https://github.com/TypeFox/open-collaboration-tools/assets/34068281/ae09888e-e22f-424e-b863-b5d5bdd628de" alt="share popup" width="600"/>

 2. A quickpick will open prompting you to input the invite code you aquired previously
-3. If you are not already authenticated with configured server your browser should open with an authentication page.
+3. If you are not already authenticated with configured server vscode will try to open the authentication page in your browser.
 Follow the steps to authenticate yourself
 4. That's it!
 After that VSCode will connect to the hosts session
 5. If you want to leave the session, click the "Connected" item in the status bar and select "Close Current Session" to leave the session.